 SWOT analysis usually consists of a chart divided into 5 squares, each square represents an acronym of the SWOT analysis.
 Creating a layout is actually quite simple.
 There are many free SWOT analysis templates online.
 There are many tools and platforms you can use to design a free SWOT analysis.
 Platforms such as google sheets excel, word doc, google docs, and canva.
 These simple and organized platforms will make creating analysis a breeze, and take the technical troubles out of the way.

-If you’re interested in creating your own SWOT analysis template you can watch my screencast here!
+If you’re interested in How to Create a SWOTT analysis template you can watch my screencast here!
 In this “How To” video, we use the website canva.

 Implementing the Data Compiled in a SWOT Analysis

-The last and most important part of your SWOT analysis is following through with the information you have gathered about your business.
+The last and most important part to know how to create a SWOTT analysis is following through with the information you have gathered about your business.
 There is not a point to the analysis if your company does not follow through.

 Here’s an example of how I usually implement the data I gathered from SWOT analysis.